Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 When you have GERD, stomach acid feels as if it’s backing up toward your mouth.
-Whether or not you take medication to control your GERD, your symptoms can often be improved with lifestyle changes.
-Talk to your doctor about the following suggestions, which may help you get relief from your symptoms.
+Whether or not you take medicine to control your GERD, your symptoms can often be improved with lifestyle changes.
+Talk to your healthcare provider about the following suggestions.
+These suggestions may help you get relief from your symptoms.

 Reflux is more likely to strike when you’re lying down flat, because stomach fluid can flow backward more easily.
 Raising the head of your bed 4 to 6 inches can help.
 To do this:

 Slide blocks or books under the legs at the head of your bed.
 Or, place a wedge under the mattress.
 Many foam stores can make a suitable wedge for you.
 The wedge should run from your waist to the top of your head.

 Don’t just prop your head on several pillows.
 This increases pressure on your stomach.
 It can make GERD worse.

-Certain foods may increase the acid in your stomach or relax the lower esophageal sphincter, making GERD more likely.
-It’s best to avoid the following:
+Certain foods may increase the acid in your stomach or relax the lower esophageal sphincter.
+This makes GERD more likely.
+It’s best to avoid the following if they cause you symptoms:

 Coffee, tea, and carbonated drinks (with and without caffeine)